-Google chooses to calculate the numbers that it displays in its interface differently than how it calculates the numbers that it makes available through its API.
+Google chooses to calculate the numbers it displays in its interface differently to how it calculates the numbers that it makes available through its API.

-For example, if you look at the "Unique Users" metric in your native Google Analytics account, the number that you see does not include duplicate users when reported for an aggregate time period.
-Google strip these out before they report the aggregate number in their interface.
+For example, if you look at the "Unique Users" metric in your native Google Analytics account (at analytics.google.com), the number that you see does not include duplicate users when reported for an aggregate time period.
+Google strip these duplicates out before they report the aggregate number in their interface.

 Although "Users" is used as an example above, this can also apply to other metrics for the same reason.